-Where to Go
+Where to Shop in Heathrow

 The food at London Heathrow reflects the cuisine that area is known for, including a restaurant by Gordon Ramsey and British Pubs.
 Gordon Ramsay Plane Food offers a range of dishes from chicken wings to braised lamb.
 If you have a long flight and aren’t a fan of plane food (but seriously who is?) you can purchase a three course Plane Picnic for £14.00.

 The Crown Rivers Bar & Food is an English pub featuring more than a dozen beers on tap, a full dinner and breakfast menu and takeaway meals.
-For a quick snack, check out Pret a Manger (mentioned earlier) or Giraffe featuring sandwiches, smoothies, croissants, coffee and other quick meals.
+For a quick snack, check out Pret a Manger or Giraffe featuring sandwiches, smoothies, croissants, coffee and other quick meals.
 You can try a salad, sandwich, burger or some pub classics like lamb shank, scampi or the pie of the day.

-Where to Relax
+Where to Relax in Heathrow

 London Heathrow may be the best airport to relax in.
 If you would like a shower and a quick nap, there are sleep pods available for rent at Yotel in terminal 4.
 They range in size to fit up to 5 people and can be reserved before hand.